 Mayor Buttigieg has argued that Israel should not be a partisan issue and argued that following a visit to Israel he felt “more motivated than ever to make sure the U.S. is an ally.”
 He has called for bipartisanship also in efforts to counter anti-Semitism, arguing that “fighting anti-Semitism, like fighting all forms of hate, must be a bipartisan cause.”

-Mayor Buttigieg criticized the decision of the U.S. administration to move the embassy to Jerusalem and to recognize Israel’s sovereignty over the Golan Heights by arguing that those were decisions to “intervene in Israeli domestic politics through American policy.”
+Former Mayor Buttigieg criticized the decision of the U.S. administration to move the embassy to Jerusalem, but said he would not reverse the decision if he were to be elected President.
+He also criticized the decision to recognize Israel’s sovereignty over the Golan Heights by arguing that those were decisions to “intervene in Israeli domestic politics through American policy.”

 Supports reentering the Iran nuclear deal https://jewishinsider.com/2019/06/buttigieg-iran-deal-was-close-to-a-true-art-of-the-deal/

 Open to conditioning U.S. security assistance to Israel https://www.jpost.com/International/Buttigieg-US-support-for-Israel-is-not-support-for-annexation-606093